djbrieck/brieckspro/content/posts/booting-from-nvme-on-unsupported-UEFI-bios/index.md

 date: 2025-08-11T16:38:37-07:00
 draft: false
 ---

+## Introduction

+As some may have experienced, older motherboards without NVMe support lack the ability to boot from modern and fast NVMe SSD drives.
+While in most cases these drives work just fine once the [OS](https://en.wikipedia.org/wiki/Operating_system) has booted, the problem is not being able booting from it and achieve faster performance, without having to resort to customizing the UEFI Bios and risk [bricking](https://en.wikipedia.org/wiki/Brick_(electronics)) the motherboard.

-This is a safer alternative to re-flashing a custom [UEFI](https://en.wikipedia.org/wiki/UEFI) [BIOS](https://en.wikipedia.org/wiki/BIOS) that adds in [NVMe](https://en.wikipedia.org/wiki/NVM_Express) support to be able to  boot from a modern NVMe drive.
+Presenting another option that is a safer alternative to re-flashing a custom [UEFI](https://en.wikipedia.org/wiki/UEFI) [BIOS](https://en.wikipedia.org/wiki/BIOS) that adds in [NVMe](https://en.wikipedia.org/wiki/NVM_Express) support to be able to  boot from a modern NVMe drive on otherwise unsupported hardware.

+## it actually works

-I have confirmed that the modified Bootloader [rEFInd](https://en.wikipedia.org/wiki/REFInd) with an EFI NVMe [driver](https://en.wikipedia.org/wiki/Device_driver) added from [CloverBootloader](https://github.com/CloverHackyColor/CloverBootloader) works and enables NVMe booting via an usb drive or other persistently connected device.
+I confirmed that the modified Bootloader [rEFInd](https://en.wikipedia.org/wiki/REFInd) with an EFI NVMe [driver](https://en.wikipedia.org/wiki/Device_driver) added from [CloverBootloader](https://github.com/CloverHackyColor/CloverBootloader) actually works and enables NVMe booting via an usb drive or other persistently connected device that is set to boot first.

+## How I did it

-1. download latest https://sourceforge.net/projects/refind/files/ use files link.
+1. Download the latest https://sourceforge.net/projects/refind/files/ use the `files` tab link.

 2. Download the latest [refind-flashdrive.zip from SOURCEFORGE](https://sourceforge.net/projects/refind/files/)